"False"

 The Northern Lights

-Aurora Borealis, or more commonly the Northern lights, is a natural light display in the sky that is visible particularly in the high latitude (Arctic and Antarctic) regions.
-The Northern Lights are most often red, green, or purple in color and lasts anywhere from a few minutes to several hours.
+Aurora Borealis, or more commonly known as the Northern lights, is a natural light display in the sky that is visible particularly in the high latitude (Arctic and Antarctic) regions.
+The Northern Lights are most often red, green, or purple in colour and lasts anywhere from a few minutes to several hours.

 In Sweden, the Northern Lights usually occur during the winter months through late March or early April.
 Your best chance of catching a glimpse of the Northern Lights is on cold winter nights when the sky is clear and dark with little to no moonlight.